Gordon Bennett Route

 So, instead of the neck braking race it once was, this event invites you to take a gentler approach and to travel at your own pace whilst embracing the experience of a weekend filled with fun, nostalgia and liked minded individuals.

 The Irish Veteran and Vintage Car Club (IVVCC) International Gordon Bennett Rally takes place each year in June.
 This vintage car rally showcases over 100 pre-1931 cars.
-Why not find out where the stops will be for the next event in 2017 and go along to see some of these magnificent vintage cars.
+Why not find out where the stops will be for the next event and go along to see some of these magnificent vintage cars.